 Once you’ve soaked your nuts and seeds, they’re ready to eat.
 However, I’m not a super-fan of eating wet nuts–I prefer to dehydrate mine.
 This pulls the moisture out leaving the nuts or seeds crunchy and amazingly delicious.
 Dehydrating also extends the shelf life.
 Soaked nuts should be stored in the fridge for no more than a few days to prevent mold, while dehydrated ones can stay for weeks and weeks in the fridge.

 - Soak nuts or seeds in a salt brine for 12-18 hours.
-Add 1/2 tsp. of high quality Himalayan salt or other sea salt for every cup of water.
+Add 1/2 tsp. of high-quality Himalayan salt for every cup of water.
 For detailed instructions see Soaking Grains, Beans, Nuts and Seeds 101.
-Specific soaking time vary among certain nuts & seeds.
-Make sure to get a high quality Himalayan Sea Salt.
+Specific soaking time varies among certain nuts & seeds.
+Make sure to get a high-quality Himalayan Sea Salt.
 No table salt!